Foreign trade of Argentina: Intellectual property issues

 Argentina adheres to most treaties and international agreements on intellectual property.
 It is a member of the World Intellectual Property Organization and signed the Uruguay Round agreements in December 1993, including measures related to intellectual property.
 However, extension of adequate patent protection to pharmaceuticals has been a highly contentious bilateral issue.

 In May 1997, the U.S. suspended 50% of Argentina's GSP benefits because of its allegedly unsatisfactory pharmaceutical patent law.
 In May 1999, The U.S. Government initiated consultations under World Trade Organization procedures to address these inadequacies and expanded the consultations in May 2007.

 Merchandise exports and imports

 Foreign trade by type of product

-Argentine foreign trade in 2022 by type of product (million US$):
+Argentine foreign trade in 2024 by type of product (million US$):

+Argentine exports by product category, since 1993 (million US$):

 Foreign trade by leading export destinations

-Argentine foreign trade in 2022 by leading export destinations, and chief exports and imports with each (million US$):
+Argentine foreign trade in 2024 by leading export destinations, and chief exports and imports with each (million US$):

 Exports by province

-Argentine exports in 2022 by province and type (million US$):
+Argentine exports in 2024 by province and category (million US$):